Prof. Barry Quinn

 InvestNI Co-I 2018 NA Byron Graham Review of state-of-the-art machine learning in the context of retail analytics and monitoring ÂŁ5,000 Consulting

-InvestNI Co-I 2019 2019 Byron Graham Review of AI and web analytics for price comparision ÂŁ5,000 Consulting
+InvestNI Co-I 2019 2019 Byron Graham Review of AI and web analytics for price comparison ÂŁ5,000 Consulting

 InvestNI Co-I 2021 2021 Fearghal Kearney Review of Value at Risk analytics at the intersection of econometrics and machine learning ÂŁ5,000 Consulting

-QBS CEBR PI 2016 2019 Institute of Directors Estimation the costs and benefits of to corporation tax policy change in Northern Ireland ÂŁ3,500 Research
+QBS CEBR PI 2016 2019 Institute of Directors Estimating the costs and benefits of corporation tax policy change in Northern Ireland ÂŁ3,500 Research

 Citizenship